apendix123/yandex_tracker_client/README.rst

 Configuring
 -----------

-The Yandex.Tracker API uses the OAuth 2.0 protocol for application authorization.
+The Yandex Tracker API uses the OAuth 2.0 protocol for application authorization.
 Applications use the OAuth 2.0 protocol to access Yandex services on behalf of a user.
 You can get your token `here <https://tech.yandex.com/connect/tracker/api/concepts/access-docpage/>`_.

+You can also use IAM tokens for Yandex Cloud organizations.
+Read `here <https://cloud.yandex.com/en/docs/iam/concepts/authorization/iam-token>`_ about IAM tokens.

 Usage
 -----